ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

 ### Cons

-1. Around 50% of the items that I ordered arrived with broken or damaged boxes, or even boxes that had been opened which is especially unacceptable when purchasing gifts.
+1. Some of the items that I ordered arrived with broken or damaged boxes, or even boxes that had been opened which is especially unacceptable when purchasing gifts.
 2. Some items are packed into soft courier bags instead of